vtourraine/bm-grenoble-ios/README.md

 # BM Grenoble

-iOS application for the Grenoble Public Library ([Bibliothèques municipales de Grenoble](https://www.bm-grenoble.fr)), displaying a list of your current loans.
+iOS application for the Grenoble Municipal Library ([Bibliothèque municipale de Grenoble](https://www.bm-grenoble.fr)), displaying a list of your current loans.

 ## How it works

-The Grenoble Public Library doesn’t offer a public API to check your account status and loans.
+The Grenoble Municipal Library doesn’t offer a public API to check your account status and loans.
 This app uses a hidden web view instead, programmatically signing in with the user credentials, then extracting the relevant data by parsing the HTML pages.

 ## Roadmap